 - Learning support

 This is an Advanced Diploma level course.
 Skills required include essay writing and referencing, typing skills, computer literacy, reading analysing and creating material and resources, advanced problem solving, the ability to be a self- direct learner, advanced communication skills and manage time effectively.

-If you think you might need help with choosing, enrolling in or completing your course check out TAFE NSW Illawarra RTO’s http://www.illawarra.tafensw.edu.au/support-for-students website.
-You’ll be able to complete self-assessment checklists, find specialist information and locate the contact details of staff to help with your individual needs.
+If you think you might need help with choosing, enrolling in or completing your course check out the TAFE NSW Illawarra RTO http://www.illawarra.tafensw.edu.au/support-for-students website.
+You will be able to complete self-assessment checklists, find specialist information and locate the contact details of staff to help with your individual needs.

 The course delivery is flexible, an individual learning plan and class timetable will be developed with you by the teaching staff.

 Before you enrol you must have a Unique Student Identifier (USI).
 If you do not already have a USI, you can easily create one at https://www.usi.gov.au/students/create-your-usi.
 Once you have your USI, you can add TAFE Illawarra to your USI account via the Manager Permissions page on the USI website.
 You will need to enter these details when adding us: code: 90006, name: TAFE NSW - Illawarra Institute.
 You can find out more about applying and enrolling at: http://www.illawarra.tafensw.edu.au/course-and-careers/applying-and-enroling.

 |Application next steps:

 ||Your application will now be assessed and we will let you know the outcome.
 If you indicated you would like a VET Student Loan we will be in touch with you soon to assess your eligibility and to explain how to proceed.